ZZANZZAN/Alternative-exam/README.md

 # Alternative-exam

-For the program to work, libraries such as:

-pandas

-NumPy

-Scikit-learn

-math

-soundfile

-tkinter
+To run the program, execute the following commands in the terminal:

+pip install pandas numpy scikit-learn math soundfile tkinter

+after installing the libraries, you can run the program